michaelk566/cse100-su21-pa3-huffman-starter/PA3-Huffman.md

 ### 1. Implement HCTree
 The HCTree implementations will help you create Huffman tree/code for the input files.
 For now, they will support encoding and decoding with ASCII '1's and '0's only.

-There are suggested methods in the HCTree.hpp header file that you might find useful specifically for this part, but that you should NOT use for the final submission.

 Implementation Checklist:

 * Implement the HCTree.hpp methods in a new file HCTree.cpp.
 You can modify both files in any way you want.
 * The overloaded < operator was provided for you in HCNode.hpp, make sure you read it along with the HCNodePtrComp comparator in HCTree.hpp to understand how does a priority queue storing HCNode pointers determine their priority.
 (Since the overloaded < operator was defined for you in the starter code, you may just ignore the additional comp() method on the bottom of HCNode.hpp)
 * You may modify HCNode.hpp any way you want, but you must implement any additional methods that you added in a new file HCNode.cpp.
 Note that all other relevant files that you created are required for the submission.
 Also, make sure your makefile can compile all the files you have.

 Implementation Notes: